 So…would you grabbed them?
 To be honest, the color reminded me of a moss covered garden art, which isn’t all that bad…for a garden.
 However, I had a better idea.
 I felt they would be awesome showcased on a couple of cupboard doors from my stash to end all stashes.
 See how I’ve used others in these posts.

-To make this easier, I’ve created a video tutorial for you below.
-The steps are pretty simple and I’ll briefly outline them for you.
+Also, to make this easier, I’ve created a video tutorial for you below.
+The steps are pretty simple, and I’ll briefly outline them for you.

 Paint Layering Steps:

-- Prep your surface by wiping clean with a vinegar wash or other preferred method.
+- First, prep your surface by wiping clean with a vinegar wash or other preferred method.
 Plus, make any necessary repairs.
 I needed a bit of wood filler< for my two doors.
-I also used a heavy duty adhesive to attach the art to the door.
+I also used a heavy-duty adhesive to attach the art to the door.

-- Apply one (or two) coats of paint, letting cure in between.
+- Then, apply one (or two) coats of paint, letting cure in between.
 I used two coats for my projects with my paint brush.
 For the blue, I used the color, Vintage.

-- Apply any highlights you would like.
+- After that, apply any highlights you would like.
 I used a soft white on the blue.
 Also, this is the time to add any gilding using metallic paint or gilding waxes.

 - Last, to add another layer of dimension, add waxes in various depths to draw out the fine details.
 Buff with a soft cloth to your desired finish.
 Also, you can add distressing using a wet distressing method or basic sandpaper.